gitlabhq/gitlabhq/doc/user/membership.md

 ## Invite users using their email address

+If a user you want to give access to doesn't have an account on your GitLab instance, you can invite them just by typing their email address in the user search field.

 [Read more about inviting users using their email address.](membership/invite_users_using_their_email_address.md)

 ## Request access to a project or a group

+As a project owner you can enable or disable non members to request access to your project and as a user you can request to be a member of a project.

 [Read more about requesting access to a project or a group.](membership/request_access_to_a_project_or_a_group.md)